UWB-Adv-Data-Vis/Twitter-shiny/README.md

 ## Loading twitter data

 For this assignment, you will have the option of authorizing a twitter account through `rtweet` to gather real-time data or use pre-loaded data to build your dashboard.
+I provide sample twitter data in case you can't get rtweet to work.
 Optional: For real-time updates , you may consider obtaining developer permission from Twitter to use their [API](https://developer.twitter.com/en/docs/twitter-api) directly and with large data queries.

 ### Setup chunk